y-ota/vue-timeseries-chart-libraries-list/README.md

-# Timechart libraries for Vue.js
-A memo of timeseries chart libraries for Vue.js
+# A memo of timechart libraries for Vue.js

 | library | vue wrapper |
 ----|----